 Purchase of a bus tour ticket includes admission to the museum for the full business day!

 There are 2 ways to register for the bus tour.
-16 seats are available for online registration below, and 16 seats are available for in-person registration on a first-come, first-served basis beginning at 9 am on the morning of the tour.
+1/2 of the seats are available for online registration below, and the other seats are available for in-person registration on a first-come, first-served basis beginning at 9 am on the morning of the tour.
 We recommend online registration.